arunkumarp1947/litebot-1/README.md

 - Can be enabled/disabled with `!enable leave`
 ### Swear Blocking
 - Deletes messages containing words depending on the level swear blocking is set to (Goes from 0-3)
-- If swear level is set to 2, it deletes messages contained in words1 & words2
-- If the swear level is set to 3, it deletes messages contained in words1, words2 & words3
 - If the command is disabled, it is set to 0
 - Can be enabled/disabled with `!enable swear`(If enabled it defaults to 1)
 - Can be set with `!set swear 2`